Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 6. Shampoo Your Cat’s Paws

-Make sure you gently massage the top, pads, and between the pads.
+Make sure you gently massage the top, the pads, and between the pads.
 This is where debris is likely to collect.
 As you shampoo, take note of any abnormalities or areas that seem especially tender for your cat, as this may indicate an injury.

 If your cat doesn’t like water at all, whether running or in the basin, use pet wipes.
 You may need to go over your cat’s paws multiple times to get them clean, but they don’t need shampooing and rinsing.